kazeevn/llm_osint/README.md

 The MVP of this was to run a `requests.get()` and just dump the raw html back to the agent.
 This broke because:

-1. Pages like linkedin often block bot requests or require JS render.
+1. Pages like LinkedIn often block bot requests or require JS render.
 To resolve this, I switched to "scrapingbee" as pay-to-scrape service which can reliably bypass nearly any bot detection and perform JS rendering.
 2. The HTML is just too much for the web agent too work with and eats away GPT-4 token costs.
 To resolve this I switched to the chunk+summarize method below.

 ##### Chunk + Summarize

 To reduce the token count of the responses, I split it into chunks based on a recursive split of the time tree.
 Starting with the root, if the current DOM element has < X tokens then I call it a chunk, if it has more then I continue to split it.
 For each chunk, the html is stripped to just text and run through GPT to summarize and extract content.
 The extraction prompt is aware of the context of the webscraping in an attempt to pull out only the most useful information.
-These extracted chunks are then fed back into GPT to summarize the data into a digestable format for the web agent to incorprate into it's information gathering.
+These extracted chunks are then fed back into GPT to summarize the data into a digestible format for the web agent to incorporate into it's information gathering.
 In the code, this is framework is referred to as an "LLM map reduce".

 <img width="231" alt="chrome_VODSJ8f4U3" src="https://user-images.githubusercontent.com/6625384/232262181-2d904205-c9cd-44e7-b70a-f10e2c988bb7.png">